 Eating habits may be disordered.
 Adjusting to new eating habits can be difficult.

-Average excess weight loss depends on the procedure.
+Average excess weight loss (decrease in BMI of 25 kg/m2) depends on the procedure.

 Comorbid conditions that tend to abate or resolve after bariatric surgery include cardiovascular risk factors (eg, dyslipidemia, hypertension, diabetes), cardiovascular disorders, diabetes, obstructive sleep apnea, osteoarthritis, and depression.
 Diabetes is particularly likely to remit (eg, with RYGB, up to 62% of patients at 6 yr).
 All-cause mortality decreases by 25%, primarily because cardiovascular and cancer mortality is reduced.

 Regular, long-term follow-up helps ensure adequate weight loss and prevent complications.
 After RYGB or SG, patients should be monitored every 4 to 12 wk during the period of rapid weight loss (usually about the first 6 mo after surgery), then every 6 to 12 mo thereafter.
 With laparoscopic AGB, results appear to be optimal when patients are monitored and the band is adjusted at least 6 times during the first year after surgery.